 Terrace of the Leper King

 The Terrace of the Leper King was built in the Bayon style under King Jayavarman VII.
-The statue which has discoloured over the years and had moss growing over it was likened to a person who had leprosy.
+The statue which has been discoloured over the years and had moss growing over it was likened to a person who had leprosy.
 The statue depicts the Hindu God Yama who is the God of Death.

 As you leave the Angkor Thom complex by the East gate you come across Chau Say Tevoda Temple.
 The temple was constructed during the 12th century and used by the Khmer people.